leon123858/aid/README.md

 ## Concept

-provide rest api for service to check user identity message.
+provide rest api for service and wallet to verify user's claim.

 ## paper